NotTheDr01ds/WSLTabCompletion/readme.md

 Best results under [PowerShell Core](https://github.com/PowerShell/PowerShell).

 Windows PowerShell (the version installed with Windows by default) does not offer completions for arguments starting with `-`.
 This makes the feature fairly limited there.
-Since Windows PowerShell is deprecated, Microsoft has no plans to fix this.
+Since Windows PowerShell is end-of-life, Microsoft has no plans to fix this.

 At present, I have not tested older versions of PowerShell Core to see how far back it works.
 Please let me know if you find an issue on an older PowerShell Core version.
 I probably won't fix it, but I can at least update the manifest to suggest a later release.